themesberg/flowbite/content/forms/radio.md

 toc: true
 requires_js: true

-previous: Textarea
+previous: Checkbox
-previousLink: forms/textarea/
+previousLink: forms/checkbox/
-next: Radio
+next: Toggle
-nextLink: forms/radio/
+nextLink: forms/toggle/
 ---

 The radio component can be used to allow the user to choose a single option from one or more available options coded with the utility classes from Tailwind CSS and available in multiple styles, variants, and colors and support dark mode.